qaware/qaware-blog-source/content/posts/binary-data-format-comparison.md

 When reading the data back, Parquet is leading again, as long as data is directly mapped to the Avro-generated classes.
 The example group provided by Parquet is very inefficient, both in reading performance and in heap usage.
-The SQLite DB is slower than the others, as was expected, but it is a full database after all and thus provides other advantages, so it is worse considering it, if the performance overhead is acceptable.
+The SQLite DB is slower than the others (except for JSON), as was expected, but it is a full database after all and thus provides other advantages, so it is worse considering it, if the performance overhead is acceptable.
+Reading and parsing JSON takes 2-3 times more time than the other formats, which is also to be expected.

 {{< figure figcaption="Diagram of heap usage" >}}
 {{< img src="/images/binary-data-format-comparison/heap.png" alt="Diagram of heap usage" >}}